Trincomalee, Sri Lanka Holiday Guide and Holiday Info

 Hot wells Kinniya

-Trincomalee and the East coast of the island is a major holiday destination in Sri Lanka.
+Trincomalee and the East coast of Sri Lanka is a major holiday destination in Sri Lanka.
 Kinniya hot wells that is located 10 km from Trincomalee is one of nature’s wonders gifted by the island.
 Each well has its own identical temperature many believe that it has curative features for certain ailments.

 “Swami Francina Von Reed” was a Dutch maiden of high birth and her father was holding an important position in the Dutch service.
 She was betrothed to an officer in the army stationed at Trincomalee to whom she was desperately attached, but her fiancée proved to be faithless and embarked on a vessel bound to Europe.